RealDeco/xiaozhi-esp32_vietnam/README.md

-Fork of xiaozhi-esp32_vietnam changed to english and radio channels added:
+Fork of xiaozhi-esp32_vietnam with a few changes:

+changed radio stations to danish/english and aac to mp3

+added touch to guition 1.8 and waveshare 1.75

+fixed settings for XINGZHI_CUBE_1_83TFT_WIFI_2ST_2MIC

+added list of radio stations as below

 ---